Dark Mode Converter

 Case 2: Elevated cards

-In light mode you use shadows to elevate cards.
+In light mode you use shadows (box-shadow) to elevate cards.

 → In dark mode: use lighter backgrounds instead of shadows